-To maintain adequate fishery spawning flows downstream of the powerhouse, in the event of an emergency plant shutdown, flows will be diverted around the turbine into the tailrace.
-Diversion will be either through the nozzle flow deflector, if approved by the manufacturer, or by use of a Bailey Polyjet energy dissipating valve (or equivalent) installed in a valve pit adjacent to the powerhouse.
+To maintain adequate fishery spawning flows downstream of the powerhouse in the event of an emergency plant shutdown, flows will be diverted around the powerhouse to the channel downstream.
+Diversion will be through the nozzle flow deflector.
 The turbine will have a governor system to allow speed control during startup and to synchronize the unit.
 During operation, the load will be controlled as a function of available stream flow using the powerhouse's computerized control system and the headwater surface elevation sensors.